2010 Ford 400: Race

 The race, the last in the season, began at 1:00 p.m.
 EST and was televised live in the United States on ESPN.
 The conditions on the grid were dry before the race, the air temperature at 80 °F; overcast skies were expected.
 Tim Griffin began pre-race ceremonies, by giving the invocation.
 Next, Bret Michaels along with Miami native Nanette Melina, performed the national anthem, and gave the command for drivers to start their engines.
-During the pace laps, Sam Hornish had to move to the rear of the grid because of changing to his backup car.
+During the pace laps, Sam Hornish Jr. had to move to the rear of the grid because of changing to his backup car.

 Kasey Kahne retained his pole position lead into the first corner, followed by Carl Edwards, who started second.
 On the following two laps, Jimmie Johnson took over the fourth position.
 On the fourth lap, Edwards passed Kahne for the first position.
 After starting from 37th, Denny Hamlin had moved to 27th by lap six.
 Eleventh-placed qualifier Jeff Gordon joined teammate Johnson in the top ten four laps later.
 Johnson passed A. J. Allmendinger on lap 12 to claim the third position, as David Reutimann and Kurt Busch collided into the wall.
 Five laps later, the first caution was given after Reutimann collided into the wall again.
 Most of the front runners made pit stops, except for J. J. Yeley, who didn't pit until the following lap.
 At the lap 22 restart, Edwards was first, ahead of Kahne, Allmendinger, and Johnson.
-Hamlin turned sideways and drove through the grass in the infield, prompting the second caution on the following lap.
-Hamlin only sustained minor damage to his splitter.
+On lap 24, Hamlin collided with Greg Biffle coming out of turn 2 and spun sideways through the grass on the backstretch, prompting the second caution of the day.
+Hamlin sustained minor damage to his splitter as a result of the contact with Biffle, but when interviewed post-race, Hamlin stated the car was not the same after the incident.
 Edwards remained the leader during the restart, while Allmendinger took over second from Kahne.

 After starting 28th, Kevin Harvick had advanced to the tenth position by lap 28.
 Two laps later, Greg Biffle said on his team radio that he could smell smoke in his race car, which his team responded that it was probably a tire rubbing against the car.
 During lap 34, Martin Truex Jr. moved to seventh, having started 25th on the grid.
 Four laps later, Hamlin had moved to the 22nd position after his earlier accident.
 On the 41st lap, Truex Jr. moved past Johnson to claim the fourth position, while Hamlin continued to move toward the front runners.
 Edwards had over a one-second lead over the second position by lap 46.
 On the following lap, Hamlin took over the 18th position.
 After 50 laps, only 38 cars remained on the same lap as the leader.
 Edwards continued to expand his lead from 1.33 to 1.6 seconds in only five laps.
 On lap 54, Edwards was the leader, ahead of Allmendinger, Kahne, Truex, and Johnson.